Reading view

 Electric Cars Defect Rate, 2-3 Years Old

-An American Model Was Germany’s Most Defective Vehicle This Year
+An American EV Was Germany’s Most Defective Vehicle This Year

 ADAC/TÜV